-Speaker: Yasaman Yazdi (Imperial Coll., London and Alberta U.)
+Speaker: Yasaman Yazdi (Imperial Coll., London)

 Room: Sala de Reuniões e Seminários (2nd Floor of physics building)